 Ability to explore alternative career interests.
 It can be difficult to get enough time off work to go to college, or maybe you just don’t want to spend money on a degree you don’t know you’ll use.
 A side hustle can let you try out a new market or industry without having to invest too much time or money.

 A flexible work schedule.
 Many people lament that their primary job doesn’t give them the flexibility they want to enjoy their lives as much as possible.
 Many side gigs have flexible work schedules, making it easy to earn extra income without infringing on your primary career or family responsibilities.
+Starting a side hustle can be exciting, but also distracting.
+Don’t forget to put all of your effort at your day job while you’re clocked in, since it’s likely still your main source of income.
+Working on your side hustle or performing poorly at your main job could get you in hot water.

 Save/earn more money.
 Naturally, most people check outside gigs for the extra earning potential they’ll enjoy.
 Having more cash allows you to pursue your hobbies more vigorously, save up for college or pay off student loans, or even save up for big purchases like a house or car!